Other cruciferous vegetables include kale, broccoli, cauliflower, Brussels sprouts, cabbage, collard greens, rutabaga, and turnips.

 Vitamin B-6 and folate prevent the buildup of a compound known as homocysteine.
 Excess homocysteine in the body can damage blood vessels and lead to heart problems.

 Choline helps with sleep, muscle movement, learning, and memory.
-It also helps in maintaining the structure of cellular membranes, the transmission of nerve impulses, the absorption of fat and the reduction of chronic inflammation.
+It also helps cells in the body to keep their shape and helps absorb fat and reduce chronic inflammation.

-The selenium found in bok choy has been found to improve immune response to infection by stimulating production of killer T-cells.
+The selenium found in bok choy has been found to improve immune response to infection by stimulating the production of T-cells that identify and kill invading bacteria and viruses.

-Collagen, the skin's support system, relies on vitamin C as an essential nutrient.
-Vitamin C works in our bodies as an antioxidant to help prevent damage caused by the sun, pollution, and smoke.
+Collagen, the skin's support system, relies on vitamin C. Vitamin C is an essential nutrient that has antioxidant properties that may help prevent damage caused by the sun, pollution, and smoke.
 Vitamin C also promotes collagen's ability to smooth wrinkles and improve overall skin texture.

-Some studies have provided strong evidence that cruciferous vegetables can help people with diabetes to maintain their blood sugar levels.
+Some studies have suggested that cruciferous vegetables can help people with diabetes to maintain their blood sugar levels.
+However, a meta-analysis published in 2018 concluded that the evidence for such a link was "not convincing."

 - 9 calories